 Tourism for Tomorrow Award 2017

-Last week the WTTC (World Travel and Tourism Council) presented the finalists for the Tourism for Tomorrow Award 2017.
+This month the World Travel and Tourism Council (WTTC) presented the finalists for the Tourism for Tomorrow Award 2017.
 This annual award is among the highest accolades in the industry and represents the gold standard for sustainable tourism.
 Soel Yachts is recognised as one of the three finalists for the Innovation Award of WTTC.

 Joep Koster, co-founder of Soel Yachts comments on the nomination for the WTTC Innovation Award: “We feel absolutely honoured to be selected as a finalist for this important award.
 We are happy to see more and more awareness for the need for sustainable solutions in the marine sector.
 Vessels operating in coastal waters carry the biggest CO2 footprint for resorts and water-bound municipalities, so Soel Yachts engineered and built a better and fully sustainable alternative.
 This is a unique advantage for the tourism industry as resorts, nature reserves and tour operators can now offer true ecotourism!”